Jianhua-Wang/GWAS-pipeline/README.md

 ### Input

-PLINK binary .bed, .bim, and .fam file
+PLINK binary .bed, .bim, and .fam file (10 sample)

 There are various types of genotype formats, such as PLINK bed, gen, vcf, bgen, even pgen.
 You can find the description of them on [PLINK's website](https://www.cog-genomics.org/plink/1.9/formats).
 In this part, we mainly use PLINK bed format, which contains a [bed](https://www.cog-genomics.org/plink/1.9/formats#bed) file for genotype, a [bim](https://www.cog-genomics.org/plink/1.9/formats#bim) file for variant information, and a [fam](https://www.cog-genomics.org/plink/1.9/formats#fam) file for individual information, with the same prefix.